jekhoxy/bundlesymphobia/README.md

 - https://www.npmjs.com/search/suggestions?q=packageName to get suggestions modules
 - https://registry.npmjs.org/pacakge/version to get package details.
 For further information, see docs at [Registry NPM public API](https://github.com/npm/registry/blob/master/docs/REGISTRY-API.md)

-Not all NPM package is intent be to be used.
+Not all NPM package is intent to be used.
 See [Troubleshooting](#troubleshooting) before testing the app

 # Architecture